Project: You Yangs North

 Size of planting site: 7.78 hectares

-Total project cost 2021: $ 43,150 funded by Binance Charity, City of Greater Geelong & Tourism Authority of Thailand
+2021 project supported by: Binance Charity, City of Greater Geelong & Tourism Authority of Thailand

 Progress report:

-In response to the success of Cassinia arcuata, Dodonea viscosum and Enchylaena tomentosa on the clay dam edge, we planted more of these species on that location.
-Further infill will be required on this, and other tough sites around the property.
+In response to the success of Cassinia arcuata, Hop Bush Dodonea viscosum and Ruby Saltbush Enchylaena tomentosa on the clay dam edge, we planted more of these species on that location.
+Surprisingly, in 2024 some of the eucalypts planted on the dam edge are now large.

 Tree planting in August 2021